James W. Kitchens: Legal career

 Kitchens has gained admission to the bar in both Mississippi and the District of Columbia.
 He has been admitted to practice before the United States District Courts for the Northern and Southern Districts of Mississippi, the United States 5th Circuit Court of Appeals and the United States Supreme Court.

 In 1971, Kitchens was elected district attorney for Mississippi's 14th judicial district, comprising the counties of Copiah, Lincoln, Pike and Walthall.
 He received 15,304 votes while contenders Robert S. Reeves and Donald Patterson got 12,012 and 10,253 votes respectively.
 He won reelection in 1975 and 1979.
 During his tenure as district attorney, he survived an assassination attempt that resulted in wounds to his hand and leg.
 He resigned during his third term in 1981 because of financial difficulties and returned to private practice for both criminal and civil cases.
 He initially did general practice before specializing in civil and criminal trial practice.

-In 1982, he joined the defense team for Wayne Williams upon invitation from F. Lee Bailey, an old friend of Kitchens.
+In 1982, he joined the defense team for Wayne Williams upon invitation from Alvin M. Binder, an old friend of Kitchens.
 In 1994, he was a court-appointed attorney for Byron De La Beckwith.

 In 2000, Kitchens served as counsel for Claud Johnson in a highly publicized Mississippi Supreme Court case regarding the estate of Johnson's father, blues musician Robert Johnson.
 Kitchens won the case for Johnson, securing his inheritance rights.
 That same year, he was appointed chair of the Public Defender Task Force, a body established to evaluate and propose reforms to Mississippi's public defender systems.